runarmyklebust/app-metafields/README.md

 This app introduces a few settings.
 They're controlled on the app itself on your site and are used on the entire site, and/or as default fallback settings.

 1. Default settings
+2. Search engine settings
-2. Title behaviour
+3. Title behaviour
-3. Custom json paths
+4. Custom json paths

 ### Default settings

 This app tries to figure out which data to use for all the meta fields based on the current content.
 However, on some pages, there might not be any custom data set, like on your site's first page.
 That's what the first settings are for: default fallbacks.
 Here is where you add an image to be used for Open Graph and any fallback title and meta description.

+### Search engine settings

+Add meta tag for Google search console (formerly known as Google Webmaster Tools).
+Just fill in your ID here to generate the proper tag on all pages.
+Here we also introduce a setting for hiding the entire site from search engine robots.

 ### Title behaviour